-For those of you looking to take up a new hobby in order to improve your fitness, cycling may be the safest and most rewarding option for you.
-This form of exercise is a great way of keeping fit and healthy, without putting too much pressure on your body.
+If you’re looking to take up a new hobby and improve your fitness, cycling might be the safest and most rewarding option for you.
+Cycling is a great way of keeping fit and healthy, without putting too much pressure on your body.
+Today’s article will share some of the benefits of cycling to help you get started.

 Fortunately, it appears that many of you already are already getting out there on your bike.
-It has been reported that over two million people now cycle at least three times a week here in the UK.
-This is encouraging, as the NHS recommend that we do at least 150 minutes of moderate aerobic activity each week.
+According to recent statistics, more than 10% of Brits now cycle once per week or more.
+This is very encouraging, as the NHS recommends that adults do at least 150 minutes of moderate aerobic activity each week.

-Today’s post looks at the top five benefits of cycling, including health, social and financial examples.
 For other sport and fitness hobby ideas, please take a look at our main article.
+Now, let’s look at the top 5 benefits of cycling for older people.

-A new study has suggested that cycling can hold off the effects of ageing and can rejuvenate your immune system.
-In the study, tests were carried out on 125 amateur cyclists aged between 55 and 79, and compare them to other healthy adults from a wide age group who did not exercise on a regular basis.
+As we get older, our immune systems naturally become weaker and produce fewer T-cells, which are important in the fight against diseases.
+However, a 2018 study suggests that cycling can ward off the effects of ageing and keep your immune system strong.
+The study tested 125 amateur cyclists aged between 55 and 79, and compared them to other healthy adults from a wide age group who did not exercise on a regular basis.

-The results from these tests indicated that the cyclists preserved muscle mass and strength with age, whilst maintaining stable levels of body fat and cholesterol.
+The results indicated that the older cyclists were still producing as many T-cells as young people.
+The cyclists also preserved muscle mass and strength with age, whilst maintaining stable levels of body fat and cholesterol.
 Males involved in the study also kept high levels of testosterone.
-Interestingly, the anti-ageing effects of cycling appeared to extend to the immune system.
 The Guardian explains further:

 An organ called the thymus, which makes immune cells called T-cells, normally starts to shrink from the age of 20.
 But the thymuses of older cyclists were found to be generating as many T-cells as those of young people.”

-Older people can suffer from exercising, especially if they have problems with their joints (such as arthritis).
+It’s perfectly normal to feel a little achy after a good workout.
+However, intense exercise can cause real discomfort for some older people, especially if they have problems with their joints (such as arthritis).
 Fortunately, like swimming, cycling is a low impact activity which causes very little stress on the joints.

-Cycling is often used as a form of exercise for those who are recovering from an injury, due to this gentle impact on the joints.
+Many experts recommend cycling for people who are recovering from an injury, due to this gentle impact on the joints.

 3. Cycling is a sociable activity

-Although cycling alone is a great way to get away from the world and relax mentally, cycling in teams or groups is also very popular.
-There are several cycling groups around the country, and let’s not forget that teamwork is a huge part of the Tour de France.
+Although cycling alone is a great way to get away from the world and relax, cycling in teams or groups is also very popular.
+There are cycling groups all over the country – and let’s not forget that teamwork is a huge part of the Tour de France.

-Cycling as a group is a great way of meeting new people and can also help you to push yourself further as you look to keep up with your new cycling friends.
+Cycling as a group is a great way to meet new people.
+It can also help you to push yourself further as you look to keep up with your new cycling friends.
 Different members of the group can outline new circuits and come up with new ways to motivate everybody.

-Cycling is great for your cardiovascular health.
+Another one of the benefits of cycling is that it’s great for your cardiovascular health.
 Not only does cycling reduce the risk of death from all causes by more than 40%, it also cuts the risk of cancer and heart disease by 45%.
-In fact, according to the Loving the Bike website, committing to riding a bike regularly can increase your cardiovascular system by 3-7%.
+In fact, riding a bike regularly can increase your cardiovascular health by 3-7%.

-Cycling works as the perfect cardio workout, as it helps burn fat and builds-up muscle – especially in your legs and hips.
+Cycling works as the perfect cardio workout, as it helps burn fat and builds muscle – especially in your legs and hips.
 As you cycle for longer, you’ll soon realise that you’re able to ride long distances at an improved pace.
-Overtime your stamina will improve and your muscles will allow you to bike harder for longer.
-It is one of those sporting activities that you can easily see results of.
+Over time, your stamina will improve and your muscles will allow you to cycle harder for longer.
+This will also give you a great sense of achievement – yet another benefit of cycling!

 1. It can save you money

-Aside from all of the health and social benefits, cycling can also have a positive impact on your finances.
-Getting on your bike is a much better idea that always jumping into the car and….
+Aside from all of the health and social benefits of cycling, it can also have a positive impact on your finances.
+Getting on your bike is a much better idea than always jumping into the car and paying for petrol, parking, and congestion charges.

 It’s also going to be a lot cheaper than paying for public transport.
-Of course, if you’re going for the weekly shop you’ll have no choice but to use the car.
+Of course, if you’re going for the weekly shop you might need to use the car.
 However, if you’re heading into work or to meet up with friends, why not save your money and cycle into the city?

 After a month of choosing cycling over motorised transport, we think you’ll be shocked at just how much money you have saved.
 It can also save you plenty of time as well: